nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Complete the following steps to build the application:

-1. Choose the combination of the build flags, in line with :ref:`nrf53_audio_app_configuration_files`:
+1. Choose the combination of build flags:

    a.
+Choose the device type by using one of the following options:

+      * For headset device: ``-DCONFIG_AUDIO_DEV=1``
+      * For gateway device: ``-DCONFIG_AUDIO_DEV=2``

+   #.
 Choose the application version by using one of the following options:

-      * ``-DOVERLAY_CONFIG=overlay-debug.conf``
-      * ``-DOVERLAY_CONFIG=overlay-release.conf``
+      * For the debug version: No build flag needed.
+      * For the release version: ``-DCONF_FILE=prj_release.conf``

 #.
-Choose the device type by using one of the following options:

-      * ``-DOVERLAY_CONFIG=overlay-headset.conf``
-      * ``-DOVERLAY_CONFIG=overlay-gateway.conf``

-   Both build flags must be provided using only one ``-DOVERLAY_CONFIG`` parameter, as shown in the following step.
-#.
 Build the application using the standard :ref:`build steps <gs_programming>`.
-   For example, if you want to build the firmware for the application core as a headset using the ``debug`` application version, you can run the following command:
+   For example, if you want to build the firmware for the application core as a headset using the ``release`` application version, you can run the following command:

    .. code-block:: console

-      west build -b nrf5340_audio_dk_nrf5340_cpuapp --pristine -- -DOVERLAY_CONFIG="overlay-headset.conf overlay-debug.conf"
+      west build -b nrf5340_audio_dk_nrf5340_cpuapp --pristine -DCONFIG_AUDIO_DEV=1 -DCONF_FILE=prj_release.conf

    Unlike when :ref:`nrf53_audio_app_building_script`, this command creates the build files directly in the :file:`build` directory.
-   This means that you first need to program the development kit for the headset before you build and program other development kits.
+   This means that you first need to program the headset development kits before you build and program gateway development kits.
+   Alternatively, you can add the ``-d`` parameter to the ``west`` command to specify a custom build folder.
+This lets you build firmware for both headset and gateway before programming any development kits.

 Programming the application
 ---------------------------